 Gender-based violence is a violation of human rights.
-Any harm or suffering that is perpetrated against a woman or girl, man or boy and that has a negative impact on the physical, sexual or psychological health, development or identity of the person.
+It infringes the victims’ autonomy as well as dignity.
+Any harm or suffering that is perpetrated against an individual, has a negative impact on the physical, sexual or psychological health of the person, and furthermore development and identity.
 The cause of the violence is founded in gender-based power inequalities and gender-based discrimination.

 SWDC’s Protection and Response of GBV:

-In order to prevent GBV and to protect and bring justice to survivors, SWDC has an strategy which includes: Preventing violence, strengthening legal and policy frameworks, and improving response services for survivors.
+In order to prevent GBV and to protect and bring justice to survivors, SWDC has implemented series of strategies that includes: Preventing violence, strengthening legal and policy frameworks, and improving response services for survivors.
 Supporting different programs and projects aligned with cooperation partners’ priorities on ending GBV is a priority in SWDC’s development cooperation.

-GBV prevention strategies are basically associated with efforts to increase gender equality more generally.
+GBV prevention strategies are associated with efforts to increase gender equality more generally.

 Some of SWDC’s prevention strategies are: